Skip Header to Content

 In a divorce or paternity proceeding, a parent may argue that the other parent’s sexual orientation is causing detriment to the child.
 Any number of reasons can be cited, such as that the gay or lesbian parent’s sexual orientation is causing other people to tease or ostracize the child, or that the parent is a bad role model.
 Or a parent may argue that the ex’s new partner is not good for the child.
 In the overwhelming majority of circumstances, these matters can be answered to the satisfaction of a judge in a way which does not penalize the gay parent or the child (Compare Suddes v.
 Spinelli, 703 A.2d 605, 607 (R.I.
 1997) (visitation rights only denied “in an extreme situation in which the children’s physical, mental or moral health would be endangered”)).
 Contact GLAD for further resources.

-Does it matter if my “ex” knew or suspected I was gay or lesbian before we separated?
+Does it matter if my “ex” knew or suspected I was LGBTQ+ before we separated?

-It can make a difference with respect to future modification of court orders for custody.
-People can seek to modify court orders for custody when there has been a substantial change in circumstances.
-If a spouse did not know of your sexual orientation at the time of the court proceedings but learns it later, they may argue that this is a substantial change of circumstances and that the custody issues should be litigated anew.
-Of course, if your spouse or former heterosexual partner knew of your sexual orientation at the time of the court proceedings establishing custody, a modification petition on those grounds would be pointless (see King v.
-King, 114 R.I.
-329, 330, 333 A.2d 135, 137 (1975)(changed circumstances shown when four years passed and boy passed from childhood to adolescence); Kenney v.
-Hickey, 486 A.2d 1079, 486 A.2d 1079, 1082 (R.I.
-1985)).
+It may make a difference with respect to future modification of court orders for custody.
+People can seek to modify court orders for custody when there has been a change in circumstances that alters the child’s best interests.
+If a spouse did not know of your sexual orientation or gender identity at the time of the court proceedings but learned of it later, they may argue that this is a change of circumstances and that the custody issues should be litigated anew.

 Can a court keep my kids from visiting when my partner is present?